Spermicide

 Spermicide is a contraceptive substance that destroys sperm, inserted vaginally prior to intercourse to prevent pregnancy.
 As a contraceptive, spermicide may be used alone.
 However, the pregnancy rate experienced by couples using only spermicide is higher than that of couples using other methods.
 Usually, spermicides are combined with contraceptive barrier methods such as diaphragms, condoms, cervical caps, and sponges.
 Combined methods are believed to result in lower pregnancy rates than either method alone.

-Spermicides are typically unscented, clear, unflavored, non-staining, and lubricative.
+Spermicides are usually unscented, clear, unflavored, non-staining, and lubricative.

 Types and effectiveness

 The most common active ingredient of spermicides is nonoxynol-9.
 Spermicides containing nonoxynol-9 are available in many forms, such as jelly (gel), films, and foams.
 Used alone, spermicides have a perfect use failure rate of 6% per year when used correctly and consistently, and 16% failure rate per year in typical use.

 Spermicide brands

 This list of examples was provided by the Mayo Clinic: